10 Freebies in Old City Philly

 Location: 520 Chestnut Hall

 Tours are available March-December and last 20-30 min.
-Jan-Feb, the building is open to self-guided tours.
+Jan-Feb, the building is open for self-guided tours.

 - Location: 420 Chestnut Street